jinfei1125/large-scale-personal-finance/README.md

 # Large Scale Computing Project: Personal Finance Concerns Analysis

-This is the GitHub repository for the final project of MACS 30123 Large Scale Computing.
+This is the large scale content analysis on the discussion on the Personal Finance subreddit.
+You could find the analysis on 1-year's discussion [at this repository](https://github.com/jinfei1125/personal-finance).

 Author: Jinfei Zhu